Murder of Brianna Ghey: Aftermath

+On 8 March 2023, an inquest into Ghey's death was opened at Warrington Coroner's Court, and subsequently adjourned until after the trial.
+A pre-inquest hearing was scheduled for 17 August 2023.
+In June, the inquest into Ghey's death was put on hold, pending the outcome of the criminal proceedings.

+Ghey's funeral was held at St Elphin's Church, Warrington, on 15 March 2023.
+Hundreds of mourners were joined by local dignitaries.

 A TikTok memorial account and a GoFundMe page were set up by Ghey's friends to support her family.
 It raised £70,000 in three days, and amassed over 36,000 followers on TikTok.
+After Ghey's fundraising page amassed £100,000, her family thanked people for their "overwhelming generosity" and stated that the money was spent on her funeral, refurbishing her room, and the purchase of cremation jewellery for the family's remembrance.
+Some of the donations were designated for a UK children's mental-health charity.

-Candlelight vigils were held across the United Kingdom, and in Dublin, Ireland in the week after Ghey's death.
-The attendance for many of these vigils numbered in the hundreds to thousands.
-A Cheshire Police Investigating Officer said Ghey's family were overwhelmed by "the messages of support, positivity and the compassion across the country and beyond".
+Candlelight vigils were held across the United Kingdom, and in Dublin, Ireland, in the week after Ghey's death.
+The attendance at many of these vigils numbered in the hundreds to thousands.
+A Cheshire Constabulary Investigating Officer said Ghey's family were overwhelmed by "the messages of support, positivity and the compassion across the country and beyond".

 On 13 February, a no-fly zone was instituted over the site of the killing in response to flights by drones.
 Despite the no-fly zone, people continued to fly drones over the site, prompting condemnation from police.

-The LGBTQ-themed radio station, Gaydio, announced it had collaborated with other LGBTQ stations in the UK to broadcast a minute's silence at 11:00 a.m. on 17 February.
-The silence would be preceded by a feature introduced by transgender presenter Stephanie Hirst in which she would reflect on the discrimination and violence often experienced by trans people, as well as paying tribute to Ghey.
+An LGBTQ-themed radio station, Gaydio, announced that it had collaborated with other LGBTQ stations in the UK to broadcast a minute's silence at 11:00 a.m. on 17 February.
+The silence was preceded by a feature introduced by a transgender presenter, Stephanie Hirst, in which she reflected on the discrimination and violence often experienced by trans people, and paid tribute to Ghey.

-Due to the Gender Recognition Act 2004 that prevents minors from acquiring a gender recognition certificate, Ghey's death certificate will likely misgender her.
-U.S. civil rights attorney Alejandra Caraballo wrote "The gender recognition act that the gender criticals keep fighting, with horrific, demonising language, means that Brianna Ghey's death certificate cannot list her gender as female.
-As a final insult, the English government will officially misgender her in death."
-Twitter campaigns called for the Government to issue a Gender Recognition Certificate to Ghey "so that she can have the dignity in death that everyone else in this world takes for granted".

-Accused

-Two 15-year-old suspects, a boy from Leigh and a girl from Warrington, were arrested by Cheshire Police on the evening of 12 February 2023.
-Police described the killing as a "targeted attack", and on 14 February, the police began to investigate the attack as a possible hate crime, after having previously stated that there was no evidence to suggest that it was.
-On 15 February the suspects were charged with murder, refused bail, placed in youth detention, and ordered to appear at Liverpool Crown Court the next morning.

-On 16 February 2023, the suspects appeared, via video link, in a brief hearing at Liverpool Crown Court.
-At this hearing, Judge David Aubrey remanded the suspects in youth detention accommodation until a pre-trial preparation hearing on 2 May 2023, in which they will enter their pleas.
-He also tentatively set their trial to start on 10 July 2023.
-It is predicted that the trial will last for approximately three weeks.